kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Using Hints
 **Check Id:** 82 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Using+Hints)

-Because the SQL Server Query Optimizer typically selects the best execution plan for a query, we recommend that [hints](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table) be used only as a last resort by experienced developers and database administrators.
+Because the SQL Server Query Optimizer typically selects the best execution plan for a query, we recommend that [hints 🗗](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table){:target="_blank" rel="noopener"} (by Microsoft) be used only as a last resort by experienced developers and database administrators.

 [Back to top](#top)